sympa-community/gpldoc/man/sympa_config.5.md

 - Lines beginning with `#` and containing only spaces are ignored.
 - There are simple parameters and compound parameters:
-    - A cimple parameter is expressed by single line by each.
+    - A simple parameter is expressed by single line by each.
     The line has the form "_parameter_ _value_".
     _value_ may contain spaces but may not contain newlines.